edwardjing1998/aws-spring-boot-api/README.md

   };

   // ---- Grid columns ----
-  // Wrap columnDefs in useMemo so it updates when sysPrinPageByClient changes. const columnDefs = useMemo<ColDef<NavigationRow>[]>(() => [
+  // Wrap columnDefs in useMemo so it updates when sysPrinPageByClient/sysPrinTotalByClient changes. const columnDefs = useMemo<ColDef<NavigationRow>[]>(() => [
     {
       field: 'groupLabel',